 Viscosity pertains to the resistance exhibited by a fluid in response to shear stress.
 This kind of test is carried out using an Anton Paar (2018) device called a Rheometer, which is important for determining the effectiveness of the test.
-The equipment used for viscosity testing includes a viscometer bath, spindle, system, and computer.
-The tests were conducted across shear rates ranging from 1 to 1000, with 300 data points collected for each viscosity measurement.
+Furthermore, the equipment used for viscosity testing includes a viscometer bath, spindle, system, and computer.
+Also, these tests were conducted across shear rates ranging from 1 to 1000, with 300 data points collected for each viscosity measurement.